 - The company’s sales strategy is outdated and needs a revamp

 - There is a lack of creativity in the product line

 The ideal work environment for a Chief Sales Officer

-A Chief Sales Officer should sit at a desk and work on his computer, located near the door of his office.
+A Chief Sales Officer should sit at a desk and work on his computer near his office door.

 The ideal work environment for a Chief Sales Officer is that he doesn’t have to deal with any partners or partners’ conflicts.
-He should also be able to make all the revenue-related decisions on his own.
+He should also be able to make all the revenue-related decisions independently.